 For your convenience, Bustle has a list of the translated titles here.
 Check it out, there’s something for everyone!

 Creator of Peace Corps Language Method Has Died

-John Rassias, the American university professor who created Peace Corps’ highly effective language learning program, passed away on 2 December.
-According to the Associated Press, the Rassias Method “break[s] down students’ inhibitions by using “rapid-fire drills, cultural immersion and a touch of theater.”
+John Rassias, the American University professor who created Peace Corps’ highly effective language learning program, passed away on 2 December.
+According to the Associated Press, the Rassias Method “break[s] down students’ inhibitions by using “rapid-fire drills, cultural immersion and a touch of theatre.”
 He was 90 years old.